lume/cli/README.md

 Various parts of the build/test/publish process can be configured with a `lume.config.cjs` file at the root of the project.
-The following example shows the available options (so far) with their defaults.
+The following example shows the available options with their defaults.

 ```js
 module.exports = {